MaxSikorski/bitcoin-nostr-weekly-news/README.md

 # Bitcoin & Nostr Weekly News

-A weekly news and discussion presentation for our Bitcoin meetup group.
-Each week we cover Bitcoin market moves, regulation and policy, stablecoin news as it relates to Bitcoin, corporate treasury players, mining, and what's happening on Nostr — then open the floor for discussion.
+A weekly news and discussion presentation for our Bitcoin-only meetup group.
+Each week we cover live Bitcoin metrics, Bitcoin market moves, regulation and policy, stablecoin news as it relates to Bitcoin, corporate treasury players, mining, and what's happening on Nostr — then open the floor for discussion.

 **[View the Presentations](https://MaxSikorski.github.io/bitcoin-nostr-weekly-news)** &nbsp;·&nbsp; **[Join the Meetup](https://meetup.com/satoshi-service-center)**